 Fast and Accurate

 Ecosystems around the world are facing growing threats.
-The increasing pace of industrialization, pressure from growing populations and increasing urbanization, as well as climate changes, can wreak havoc on emerging economies and have health and social implications.
-Not surprisingly, researchers, scientists, and governments are investing significant resources to monitoring and preventing these environmental hazards.
+The increasing pace of industrialization, growing populations, urbanization, and climate changes can wreak havoc on emerging economies, resulting in health and social implications.
+Not surprisingly, researchers, scientists, and governments are investing significant resources in monitoring and preventing these environmental hazards.

 Spectroscopy is a technique that is very well suited for various environmental applications.
-Recently, there has been an increase in the need to identify and trace chemical contaminants, especially organic compounds, as they have a negative impact on the environment.
+Recently, there has been an increase in the need to identify and trace chemical contaminants, especially organic compounds, as they harm the environment.

 Download our free Environmental eBook

 Learn more about spectroscopy applications in the environmental market

 The monitoring of contaminants in groundwater, air, soil, and products is of particular concern because of the difficulty of real-time, in-situ analysis that not only indicates the presence of contaminants but can quickly quantitate and identify them.

 Fluorescence measurements are a typical choice for detecting the presence of hydrocarbon pollutants while using Raman spectroscopy to identify organic contaminants.
 Laser-induced breakdown spectroscopy (LIBS) and fluorescence measurements are both used in processing nuclear material, and we see absorbance spectroscopy used in water quality monitoring of coastal waterways.

 The AvaSpec-ULS2048CL-EVO is well suited for most standard environmental applications, including but not limited to fluorescence measurements.